 There's an updated weapon/radio selection wheels, as well as an improved mini-map that is easier to read and allows you to set custom waypoints.
 One announcement that has got diehard GTA fans very pleased is the confirmation that you’ll be able to restart failed missions instantly.
 This was sorely missing from the original versions of all three games.

 Nintendo Switch players get a few extra gameplay options.
 You can control the camera and navigate menus using the system’s touch screen, plus gyro aiming will be included like in games such as Splatoon 2.

 GTA: The Trilogy is not a full-scale remake of these classic open-world games, but they’ve all been given enough spit and polish to look noticeably better than their original counterparts.

-Rockstar has confirmed that all three games will be receiving higher resolution textures.
-This will give everything from character models to vehicles a whole new level of detail.
+Rockstar confirmed that all three games get higher resolution textures.
+This gives everything from character models to vehicles a whole new level of detail.
 The lighting system has also been completely overhauled with enhanced shadows, reflections and more.

 Weather and water effects have been improved, and there are enchanted details in trees and foliage.
 These are small improvements that will make a sizeable difference.
 Not to mention an increased draw distance, this will likely be most noticeable in the sprawling world of GTA: San Andreas.